Code-Institute-Submissions/Data-centric-development-milestone-project-2/README.md

 Test Cases for Desktop view
 - User should be able to view all the recipes list as card.
 - User should be able to see each recipe card has the details like title of the recipe,image and descrition.
-- User should be able to see Add  buttons to pick their option.
+- User should be able to see View,Edit, Delete option for every recipe listed in the page.
-User should be able to view a google map of Stockholm.
-User should be able to view list of cafes in stockholm when he clicks the cafe option button.
+- User should be able to edit the recipe when clicked edit.
-User should be able to view list of historic places in stockholm when selected the Culture and Histroy option.
+- User should be able to view the recipe when view option is clicked.
-User should be able to View list of shopping places in stockholm when selected the Shopping option.
-User should be able to View list of Art Galleries in stockholm when selected the Art Gallery option.
-User should be able to view places marked in alphabets on google maps after clicking the radio button.
+- User should be able to delete the recipe on clicking delete.
-User should be able to view list of places and map side by side.
-User should be able to see list of facts and image scroll of stockholm pictures side by side.
-User should be able to see the footer.
 Test Cases for Mobile view
-User should be able to view the menu bar.
-User should be able to see and click radio buttons to pick their option.
-User should be able to view a google map of Stockholm.
-User should be able to view list of cafes in stockholm when he clicks the cafe option button.
+- User should be able to view all the recipes list as card.
-User should be able to view list of historic places in stockholm when selected the Culture and Histroy option.
+- User should be able to see each recipe card has the details like title of the recipe,image and descrition.
-User should be able to View list of shopping places in stockholm when selected the Shopping option.
+- User should be able to see View,Edit, Delete option for every recipe listed in the page.
-User should be able to View list of Art Galleries in stockholm when selected the Art Gallery option.
+- User should be able to edit the recipe when clicked edit.
-User should be able to view places marked in alphabets on google maps after clicking the radio button.
+- User should be able to view the recipe when view option is clicked.
-User should be able to view list of places and map side by side.
-User should be able to see list of facts and image scroll of stockholm pictures side by side.
-User should be able to see the footer.
+- User should be able to delete the recipe on clicking delete.
-Contact Page
+#### Add Page
 Test Cases for Desktop view

-User must be able to view a contact form with Name , Email and Message label and textbox.
-Try to submit the empty form and verify that an error message about the required fields (Name,Email) appears Try to submit the form with an invalid email address and verify that a relevant error message appears.
-When user sends the feedback /query the admin must receive the same via email.
+- User shouls be able to add the recipe details.
-User should be able to view header and footer.
+- User should not be able to submit the form leaving any fields empty.

 Test Cases for Mobile view

-User must be able to view a contact form with Name , Email and Message label and textbox.
-Try to submit the empty form and verify that an error message about the required fields (Name,Email) appears Try to submit the form with an invalid email address and verify that a relevant error message appears.
-When user sends the feedback /query the admin must receive the same via email.
+- User shouls be able to add the recipe details.
-User should be able to view header and footer.
+- User should not be able to submit the form leaving any fields empty.

+#### Search Page
+Test Cases for Desktop view

+ - user cannot leave the search box empty.
+ - User can search recipe based on name, cuisine, type.
+Test Cases for Mobile view
+ - user cannot leave the search box empty.
+ - User can search recipe based on name, cuisine, type.

-Fixed Issues
+### Fixed Issues
-Fixed the google map marker api too customize the marker.
-Fixed the list of places adding upon after everyclick without the list clearing itself.
+Fixed issue to store list of fields into database.
+Fixed adding input dynamically when add button is clicked.

-Deployment
+#### Deployment
 The steps to deploy the project locally.

 Download the files form the Git respository.